THE ASSUMPTIONS WE MAKE

 Your legacy is a statement of who you are, how you want to be described, your perspective, values, and principles, AND your consideration of others after you are gone.
 When you don’t have obvious heirs, you get to ideate about how your relationship with money can apply to the various people and organizations that have played a role in your life events and transitions.
 You have the opportunity to envision the manifestation of your goals and dreams and of those important to you, and how you can contribute to making those visions come true.

-My estate plan is chock full of people and nonprofits I care deeply about, and I want my gratitude to include a financial component.
+My estate plan is chock full of people and nonprofits I care deeply about, and I want to be able my gratitude to include a financial component.
 The idea that I wouldn’t be able to do that is the antithesis of what money means to me and my mission.

 I have a personal mission statement, and I always encourage my clients to have one as well.
 I call it my NorthStar and the foundational core of my financial decision-making process.